CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

 ---------

 TODO Base:
+    - [ ] when changing a component of a fitted spectrum (peak, baseline, ...) 'reset' the spectrum color status
+    - [ ] Revisit the slider to make it visible (particularly in the light mode)
     - [x] Add None in Baseline Options
-    - [ ] Write a submodule that provides all functions necessary to manipulate GUI via code only. + Rewrite examples to use this submodule
+    - [x] Write a submodule that provides all functions necessary to manipulate GUI via code only. + Rewrite examples to use this submodule
-    - [ ] Update documentation
+    - [/] Update documentation (partially done) - adapt the doc for Models and Main Figure in the GUI section
     - [x] Add a "Highlight spectra" click mode
     - [x] restore spectrum colorize_from_fit_status
     - [x] Implement peaks model + bkg model load button